braraki/logical-options-framework/README.md

 In this code base, "objects" are things that are included in the environment that have their own state and dynamics, such as the agent, a falling block, or a goal.
 Objects are defined in `object.py`.
 Propositions are logical true/false events in an environment, and they are used to determine transitions in the logical automation.
 They are defined in `proposition.py`.

-### Options and Meta-policies

-The core of the LOF algorithm is defined in `options.py`.
-This file contains all of the classes critical for LOF, including definitions of subgoals, task specs, and safety specs; classes for low-level options; and classes for high-level meta-policies.
-The main LOF algorithm is found in `options.QLearningMetaPolicy`.
-This class learns low-level options to achieve subgoals using Q-learning and find a meta-policy over the options using Logical Value Iteration.